 + Cleans the tub, drum, element, pump and pipes

 These sachets remove and prevent limescale, grease, and detergent build-up.
 It's a fantastic preventative solution for new washers, especially if you prefer using low-temperature wash cycles that don’t dissolve detergents as easily as a hot wash, which in turn leaves a residue behind.

 - Not the best for hard water

 The Ecozone Washing Machine and Dishwasher Cleaner is easy to use and good for the planet!
-It can be used to help prevent pricey call-out charges and repair bills by making sure your washing machine doesn’t break down due to limescale build-up.
+It can help prevent pricey call-out charges and repair bills by ensuring your washing machine doesn’t break down due to limescale build-up.

 + Great for restoring